lipkau/JiraPS/docs/en-US/commands/Set-JiraIssueLabel.md

 ### -Issue

-Issue of which the labels should be manipulated.
+Issue of which the labels Should be manipulated.

 Can be a `JiraPS.Issue` object, issue key, or internal issue ID.